ShloTC/Orderly/README.md

 2. Install Dependencies:
    No external dependencies are required; all necessary libraries are built into Python.
+  (Please note that code is hard wired to my computer drives and directories)
 ### Usage

 - **Game Library**: Upon connecting the client to the server, Orderly will automatically scan the system for installed games and display them in the interface.